Rules

 2. or any valid photo ID with PESEL number;

-2. in the case of a pass entitling to use the collections on the premises and to borrow items outside the Library – the data placed in USOSWeb are checked.
-In addition, the following documents will be requested:
+2. in the case of a pass entitling to use the collections on the premises and to borrow items outside the Library:

 1. UW students of all degrees – a valid student ID/PhD Student ID;